gear-foundation/academy/docs/20-auction-gas-reservation/gas-reservation.md

 }
 ```

-Where the transaction is an enum that we have defined before:
+Where the transaction is an enum we've defined before:

 ```rust
 #[derive(Clone, Encode, Decode, PartialEq, Eq)]